sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 ## Introduction

-This article is a dive (well, more of a meander) through some of the PowerPC specific aspects of context switching, especially on the Special Purpose Register (SPR) handling.
+This post is a dive (well, more of a meander) through some of the PowerPC specific aspects of context switching, especially on the Special Purpose Register (SPR) handling.
 It was motivated by my recent work on adding kernel support for a hardware feature that interfaces with software through an SPR.